 - Monthly calendar spread (dates on one page and monthly tasks on the other)

-- Daily calendar with tasks, events, and notes
+- Daily calendar of tasks, events, and notes

 - Collections (groups of similar tasks or notes)